 Renting a car can be expensive.
 So, if you’re looking for an affordable way to get around town, peer-to-peer car rental may be just what you need.

-Peer-to-peer car sharing is renting vehicles from other people rather than traditional car rental companies.
+Peer-to-peer car sharing is renting vehicles from other people rather than traditional car rental car companies.
 It provides many benefits, including lower prices and a greater variety of vehicle choices.

 Key Highlights